 Low tire pressure warning (if equipped): Illuminates when your tire pressure is low.
-If the light remains on at start up or while driving, the tire pressure should be the class of the last pressure as the last pressure should be class of the last pressure as the la checked.
+If the light remains on at start up or while driving, the tire pressure should be checked.
 Refer to Inflating your tires in the Tires, Wheels and Loading chapter.
 When the ignition is first turned to on, the light will illuminate for three seconds to ensure the bulb is working.
 If the light does not turn on or begins to flash, have the system inspected by your authorized dealer.
 For more information on this system, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.

-AdvanceTrac® (if equipped):

-Flashes (two times per second) when the AdvanceTrac® with RSC® system is active.
-If the light remains on, or "SERVICE RSC NOW" is displayed in the odometer display with a chime, have the system serviced immediately by your authorized dealer.
-(Flashes one time every two seconds when AdvanceTrac® with RSC® system has not yet initialized and is not available.)
-For further information, refer to AdvanceTrac® (Electronic stability control) with Roll stability controlTM (RSC®) in the Driving chapter.
+Traction control / AdvanceTrac® (if equipped): Illuminates when the traction control system or the AdvanceTrac® with RSC® system is active.
+If the light remains on, have the system serviced immediately by your authorized dealer.
+For further information, refer to Traction control or $AdvanceTrac^{\circledast}$ $with \ roll \ stability \ control^{\text{TM}}$ (RSC^{\circledast}) $stability \ enhancement \ system$ in the Driving chapter.